 Surprisingly, that economic growth hasn’t proven particularly bullish for the VanEck Vectors Vietnam ETF (NYSEARCA:VNM).
 Despite the backdrop, investors have been concerned about the ripple effect of China’s slowing economy.
 Nevertheless, a revving of China’s economic engine would cast a bearish shadow on Vietnam’s nascent growth.

 Micron Technology (MU)

 Micron Technology (NASDAQ:MU) and its computer-memory making peers have been facing headwinds much bigger than a trade war.
-It, along with SK Hynix and Samsung Electronics (OTCMKTS:SSNLF), have been dealing with a supply glut that has gouged the price of the RAM/DRAM memory chips needed to make your electronics devices work.
+It, along with SK Hynix and Samsung Electronics (OTCMKTS:SSNLF), have been dealing with a supply glut that has gouged the price of the RAM/DRAM memory chips needed to make your electronic devices work.

 And yet, in most regards, Micron is still one of the most noteworthy trade war stocks investors are watching.
-Not only does half of its revenue come from Chinese buyers in need of its tech, the company claims China has been stealing trade secrets and intellectual property, putting Micron at a disadvantage.
+Not only does half of its revenue come from Chinese buyers in need of its tech, but the company also claims China has been stealing trade secrets and intellectual property, putting Micron at a disadvantage.

 While at least some of the political pushback has been rooted in IP theft, of the scant details heard thus far about the discussions between President Trump and Chinese leader Xi Jinping don’t appear to address much in the way of patents and the protection of technological know-how.

 Boyd Gaming (BYD)